-The Spanish Castle, a popular dance hall, was built in the 1930's on Pacific Highway South at Midway.
+The Spanish Castle, a popular dance hall, was built in 1931 on Pacific Highway South at Midway.
 The building was demolished in April 1968.

 I was one of the people involved in tearing up the old plank dance floor at the Castle's end.
 Thought you'd like to know that it was installed at the Butler's gas station on 225th & Des Moines Way, Des Moines, WA.
 The gas station is long gone, but the floor remains as part of the new Butler's Bar & Grill.
 99% of the patrons don't have a clue as to what history they're walking on.
 Still have many of those famous brass hat check tags and wall paintings.